Huevos (album)

-Style
+Background and music

+Most of the songs were recorded in one take.
+The cover art is done by guitarist/vocalist Curt Kirkwood.
+The album title is the Spanish word for "eggs", although it carries a slang meaning associated with testicular fortitude.

 In an AllMusic biography of the band, Stephen Thomas Erlewine described the sound of Huevos as "ZZ Top-style hard rock swagger".
 Matthew Smith Lahrman cataloged the record to be a blues rock effort.

 Track listing

 All songs written by Curt Kirkwood, unless otherwise noted.